Normal good: Examples

 A caveat to the table above is that not all goods are strictly normal or inferior across all income levels.
 For example, average used cars could have a positive income elasticity of demand at low income levels – extra income could be funnelled into replacing public transportation with self-commuting.
 However, the income elasticity of demand of average used cars could turn negative at higher income levels, where the consumer may elect to purchase new and/or luxury cars instead.

+As well, another caveat is that the categorization depends on which studies one uses.
+Piros and Pinto note that one study indicates that beer, which has a slightly negative income elasticity of demand is an inferior good and wine, which has a "significantly positive" income elasticity of demand, is a normal good.

 Another potential caveat is brought up by "The Notion of Inferior Good in the Public Economy" by Professor Jurion of University of Liège (published 1978).
 Public goods such as online news are often considered inferior goods.
 However, the conventional distinction between inferior and normal goods may be blurry for public goods.
 (At least, for goods that are non-rival enough that they are conventionally understood as "public goods.")
 Consumption of many public goods will decrease when a rational consumer's income rises, due to replacement by private goods, e.g. building a private garden to replace use of public parks.
 But when effective congestion costs to a consumer rises with the consumer's income, even a normal good with a low income elasticity of demand (independent of the congestion costs associated with the non-excludable nature of the good) will exhibit the same effect.
 This makes it difficult to distinguish inferior public goods from normal ones.